JamFox/quartz.jamfox.dev/content/How the World Thinks.md

 > In Buddhism, religion and philosophy are like a tree that forks into two from its base.
 Both stem from the same roots and are nourished by the same sap. […] There have been times in the long history of Buddhism in which a pruning of the philosophical branch has helped the trunk to flourish, and other times at which the philosophical branch stood in full bloom while the trunk had become hollowed out.

-> philosophy and religion have a somewhat paradoxical relationship, 'inseparable yet distinct, complementary yet opposed, or in Nishida's words, self-contradictory and yet identical
+> Philosophy and religion have a somewhat paradoxical relationship, 'inseparable yet distinct, complementary yet opposed, or in Nishida's words, self-contradictory and yet identical.'

-> Generally, religion in Japan is not about belief,' says Carter.
+> Religion in the Japanese context has a different character from that in the West.
+'Generally, religion in Japan is not about belief,' says Carter.
 'Instead, religion in Japan is about consciousness transformation.'
 It seeks to help people experience the world differently, not to change their beliefs about it.
+This distinction between belief and consciousness transformation is also found in Buddhism more generally.
+'The Buddha himself often warned his disciples against confusing the religious search, the "noble quest", with philosophical and metaphysical questions,' says Takeuchi.
+Hence philosophy and religion have a somewhat paradoxical relationship, 'inseparable yet distinct, complementary yet opposed, or in Nishida's words, self-contradictory and yet identical'.

 ## Dualistic thought